yash037/Knowtify/README.md

 ## Usage
-After completing the setup, you can start using NotifyPanel.
+After completing the setup, you can start using Knowtify.
 College staff, seniors, and batch-mates can post notifications and interact with each other through the chat facility.
 Users can upvote posts to increase their visibility and engage in discussions under each post.

 <!--
 ## Contributing